By Heather Venkat, DVM, MPH, DACVPM

-There is no need to stress that seasonal discharge.
+There is no need to stress over that seasonal discharge.

 Instead, simply grab a few doggy diapers or a cleaning rag and get ready to clean a few messes.

-How to tell if a dog is in heat?
+How Do I Know if a Dog is in Heat?

 When a dog goes ‘in heat’, it simply means she is undergoing a natural female cycle.